yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 "description": "Learn how to use the kpsadmin tool in interactive and scriptable command modes."
 }

-The kpsadmin command-line tool provides KPS management functions, independent of data source.
+The `kpsadmin` command-line tool provides KPS management functions, independent of data source.
 For example, this includes KPS data backup, restore, encryption, and diagnostics.

-The kpsadmin tool is especially useful in a development environment.
+The `kpsadmin` tool is especially useful in a development environment.
 In a production environment, you should also use data source-specific tools and administration procedures for data backup, restore, security, optimization, monitoring and so on.

-{{< alert title="Caution" color="warning" >}}You must use kpsadmin operations with caution.
+{{< alert title="Caution" color="warning" >}}You must use `kpsadmin` operations with caution.
 Ensure that you have a verified backup before you run destructive operations such as clear, restore, and re-encrypt.
 You should always try out these options in a development environment first.{{< /alert >}}

-## Start kpsadmin
+## Start `kpsadmin`

-From a command prompt, enter kpsadmin.
+From a command prompt, enter `kpsadmin`.
 For example:

 ```
 INSTALL_DIR/posix/bin/kpsadmin